t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 See also "Reverse Proxy".

 Hypermedia Control:
-: A component embedded in a representation that identifies a resource for future hypermedia interactions, such as a link or a form.
+: A component, such as a link or a form, embedded in a representation that identifies a resource for future hypermedia interactions.
 If the client engages in an interaction with the identified resource, the result may be a change to resource state and/or client state.

 Idempotent Method: